Showing posts with label Atari Super Pack. Show all posts

 Wizball

 Well, perhaps I played Wizball quite a lot that morning?
-But you wouldn't guess that if you saw me playing it today lol!!
-However, this still has a special place in my rapidly-thumping ST heart with our conversion handled by the great Peter Johnson, of Arkanoid fame.
-And I feel confident in saying that he did a brilliant job, once again.
+But you wouldn't guess that if you saw me playing it now!!
+Nonetheless, it still has a special place in my rapidly-thumping ST heart.
+Our version was handled by the great Peter Johnson, of Arkanoid fame and I'm confident he did a brilliant job, once again.

 My first attempt didn't go well.
 A weird power-up was collected...